 - Overview of Gay Male Literature (2,950 BCE to the 1990s) – at this website.

 - more resources forthcoming.

 * Yaa Gyasi, Homegoing (General Fiction)

-Novel about eight generations of a Black family, from slavery until today; contains a poignant male-male relationship in the early chapter “Quey.”
+Novel about eight generations of a Black family, from slavery until today; includes a poignant LGBTQ+ male-male relationship in the early chapter “Quey.”